rebus-org/Rebus.ServiceProvider/README.md

 ### Logging

+Please note that logging will be automatically configured, unless you have configured it, and if it's possible.

-Please note that LOGGING WILL BE AUTOMATICALLY CONFIGURED.
-As logging is integrated with the host, Rebus will simply direct all of its logging to loggers created using the `ILoggerFactory` provided by the host.
-If you want to log by some other means (e.g. with Serilog), simply use the appropriate Serilog integration package and direct the host's logs to a Serilog sink.
+As logging is integrated with the host, Rebus will simply direct all of its logging to loggers created using the `ILoggerFactory` provided by the host, so if you want to log by some other means (e.g. with Serilog), you can simply use the appropriate Serilog integration package and direct the host's logs to a Serilog sink.

 ### Hosting outside of the generic host